mariembenslama/dev-prog-problems-solving/README.md

    - Linked list: [{value, next} ...]
    - Reversing [1,2,3] => [3,2,1]
    - Algorithm used: => head.next.next: if head is [1] then next.next => [2,1] and head.next = none
-   - The complexity of the algorithm is O(n) since we pass through the whole linked list and its elements.
+   - The time and space complexity of the algorithm is O(n) since we should pass through the whole linked list and its elements + it stores all the nodes of the        list.